 This latest running shoe release from Adidas is a hybrid between their women’s PureBoostX and their wildly popular UltraBoost trainers.

 And in true Adidas style, the new Ultra Boost X is both fashion and function.
-The black and grey colourways would work as well running around Battersea Park as they would popping in for brunch at The Good Life Eatery.
+Neutral colourways, like the black and grey, would work as well running around Battersea Park as they would popping in for brunch at The Good Life Eatery.